-The increase in net income in the quarter ended February 28, 1999 from the quarter ended February 28, 1998 was primarily due to higher principal trading, principal investment, investment banking and commission revenues coupled with improved operating results from the Company's Credit and Transaction Services business.
+The increase in net income in the quarter and six month periods ended May 31, 1999 from the comparable prior year periods was primarily due to higher principal trading, principal investment, commission and investment banking revenues coupled with improved operating results from the Company's Credit Services business.
 These increases were partially offset by higher incentive-based compensation and other non-interest expenses.
+The Company's income tax rate for the quarter and six month period ended May 31, 1999 was 38.0%, as compared to 39.0% for both periods in fiscal 1998.
+The decrease reflects, among other things, lower taxes applicable to non-U.S. earnings.